-- 1 Position the cursor where you want to insert the new picture. - 2 To insert a repository picture, click Insert ribbon > Picture, or right-click and choose one of the following options: - Insert Before > Figure > Picture from server. - Insert After > Figure > Picture from server. - 3 To insert a picture, click Insert ribbon > Picture, or right-click and choose one of the following options: - Insert Before > Figure > Picture. - 4 For repository pictures, use the Reference from Server dialog to navigate to the folder that contains the picture you want to insert.
-Or, in the dialog box, use the search feature to locate the desired content: - To use the Quick Search feature, type a search term in the box in the upper right corner of the Open from Server dialog box.
+- 1 Position the cursor where you want to insert the new picture. - 2 To insert a repository picture, click Insert ribbon > Picture, or right-click and choose one of the following options: - Insert Before > Figure > Picture from server. - Insert After > Figure > Picture from server. - 3 To insert a non-repository non-repository picture, click Insert ribbon > Picture, or right-click and choose one of the following options: - Insert Before > Figure > Picture.

+- Insert After > Figure > Picture. - Insert After > Figure > Picture. - 4 For repository pictures, use the Reference from Server dialog to navigate to the folder that contains the picture you want to insert.
+Or, in the dialog box, use the search feature to locate the desired content: - To use the Quick Search feature, type a search term in the box in the upper right corner of the Open from Server dialog box. - To use an existing search, the Searches folder displays all Saved and Shared Searches stored at the repository.
+Click the desired search.

-- → You can choose to view the results in either 📰 list view or 🖽 snippet view. - 5 In the dialog, navigate to the picture that you want to insert. - 6 Click the picture - 7 Click OK.
+- → You can choose to view the results in either list view or - 5 For non-repository pictures, use the Insert Image dialog.
+For non-repository pictures, use the Insert Image dialog.
+In the Insert PictureInsert Picture dialog, navigate to the picture that you want to insert. - 6 Click the picture - 7 Click OK.